 In 2019 with Keepsake, it was the first time K, and I had worked professionally as equals.
 Before that, we had always been student and teacher.
 So creating the first collection with K was a learning process, in a good way.
 Now heading into 2020, we've built synergy in our design process at this point in our creative relationship.
 We are now leagues away from where we were when we brought Keepsake to life; we've both grown as individuals, but we've also grown as a team of designers.
 Being in an environment where we can continuously develop our relationship as both friends and creative partners allows us to grow.
 With it, our designs do too, and that excites me the most about the future.
 In 2020, the sky was the limit, and we can't wait to show people what we've been working on.
 We can't wait to provide the craftsmanship and quality expected of us and push the boundaries in what we're capable of designing, creating, and delivering by pushing each other constantly to be forward-thinking and open to new ideas or possibilities.

 (Euphorie Studios Designer/Product Developer Leanne Hendrix with model Kristen Raffel)

 Can you tell us a bit more about where Euphorie's 2020 collection is headed?

-We're still in the design and development process at the moment but one of our focuses is on the idea of the modern bride.
-The idea that todays bride is not what it was 20 years ago, women today have so much more choice in wedding dresses, not to mention that the bridal industry is really challenging what a 'wedding dress' is in todays world.
-For Euphorie in 2020, you can always expect to see the same beautiful craftsmanship as well as the thought and effort that is essential to what we do, however, we've also been drawing a lot of inspiration from the concept of what the 'modern bride' means to us and exploring our own interpretations of that idea.
+We're still in the design and development process at the moment, but one of our focuses is on the idea of the modern bride.
+The idea that today's bride is not what it was 20 years ago, women today have so much more choice in wedding dresses, not to mention that the bridal industry is challenging what a 'wedding dress is in today's world.
+For Euphorie in 2020, you can always expect to see the same beautiful craftsmanship and the thought and effort essential to what we do.
+However, we've also been drawing a lot of inspiration from the concept of what the 'modern bride' means to us and exploring our interpretations of that idea.